Babak70/Projector_network/README.md

 # How to run the codes?
 Deponding on the dataset size (1k or 20k), the appropirate script "eye_train.py" should be executed.
 With that, the model (D and G sub-networks) starts to be trained.
 On a standard PC with Core i7-9800X CPU @3.8 GHz and 32GB RAM, the training takes about X hrs.
 Once the training is finished, the matlab-script is automatically run.
 After execution of the matlab-script the projected images are obtained and stored in the file "output_images".
 This process can be repeated for a second and more number of times.
 The dataset are automatically updated after each round.
 For this, the variable "number_of_iterations" in the file "eye_train.py" must be changed (default is 1).
-In addition to "output_images" which contains all projected images, some sample images are also provided in a PNG format.
+In addition to "output_images" which contains all projected images, some sample images are also provided in PNG formats.
+# Additional information